bmershon/image-sources/README.md

 # Image Sources (Math 290)

-This assignment was completed as part of Chris Tralie's *excellent* 3D geometry class (CS/Math 290) taught at Duke University during Spring 2016.
+This assignment was completed as part of 3D Digital Geometry (CS/Math 290) at Duke University during Spring 2016.
+The course was instructed by [Chris Tralie](http://www.ctralie.com/).

-The assignment is concerned with introducing undergraduates to acoustic simulations.
-3D transformations are used to simulate "echos" in simple scene graphs using webGL.
-The assignment builds on top of Tralie's *in progress* 3D geometry framework, which is primarily designed for teaching students about geometry operations on meshes.
-The API for that framework will be changed substantially in the future.
-As such, this assignment makes use of an early protoype of Chris Tralie's mesh library.
+3D transformations are used to simulate "echos" resulting from specular reflections in simple scene graphs using webGL.
+The assignment builds on top of Tralie's mesh library that is currently under development.
+The API for that framework will be changed substantially in the near future.
+As such, this assignment makes use of an early protoype and plays fast and loose with the rendering business.
+If you go into the *libs* folder, things get *weird*.

 The full assignment webpage can be found [here](http://www.ctralie.com/Teaching/COMPSCI290/Assignments/Group1_ImageSources/spec.html).